jackv24/Unity-Nested-Fade-Group/README.md

 # Nested Fade Group for Unity
-A generic fade group system to mimic the standard Canvas Group alpha control functionality for other things.
-Currently the only fade target is SpriteRenderer.
+A generic fade group system to mimic the standard Canvas Group alpha control functionality for other, non-canvas things.
+Currently the only fade target is SpriteRenderer, but it can be easily extended to support new fade targets such as TextMeshPro, MeshRenderer, etc.

 ## How do I add new fade targets?
 Create a new class that extends NestedFadeGroupBase, and remember to give it the [ExecuteInEditMode] attribute so that it can update live in edit mode.